On May 17, Canadians from coast to coast will celebrate a quintessential Canadian cocktail: the Caesar.

 The drink lends itself well to being remixed, giving way to some mighty creative concoctions and turning the traditional tipple to over-the-top fancy.

-Toronto turns it out pretty great when it comes to Caesars, so to mark the occasion, we asked three local east end spots to show us their spin on the drink.
+Toronto turns it out pretty great when it comes to Caesars, so to mark the occasion, we asked a couple local spots to show us their spin on the drink.

 DUNDAS AND CARLAW

-The legendary Sleazer — Sleazy Caesar — at Dundas and Carlaw is a perennial winnner of the city's best-of lists, including a recent 2017 award from BlogTO.
+The legendary Sleazer — Sleazy Caesar — at Dundas and Carlaw is a perennial favourite of the city's best-of lists.
 Why all the hype?
 For starters, it includes a double shot of vodka and a boatload of accoutrements including a skewer of giant pickles, beans and a pepperette.
-But the real magic is in the rim job — a coating of crushed Doritos Cool Ranch that gives the drink its signature zing.
-To mark the occasion, Dundas and Carlaw is knocking down the price of its Sleazer to $12 (reg $14.50).
+But the real magic is in the rim job.
+"We changed our rimmer this summer from Cool Ranch Doritos to Crunchy Cheetos," says Ruben Vina of Dundas and Carlaw.
+Enough said — we're sold!

 1173 Dundas St. E